• Skip to main content

 • Contact Us

-Library Debt Collection Agency: Recover fines and dues
+Library Collection Agency: Recover fines and dues

 Library debt

-Most libraries transfer their past due accounts to professional collection agencies, once the late fees exceed their threshold limit.
+If a book ( or multiple books) issued by a person is not returned, then every library has a different system to handle it.
+Most libraries transfer their past-due accounts to professional collection agencies once the late fees exceed their threshold limit.

 Collection Letters Service